matthiasbruns/android-kotlin-clean-architecture/README.md

 ````

 In **onCreate** we enable the fragment to inflate its menu.
 We also create the onReloadClickSubject,
-which can be subscribes to after this line.
+which can be subscribed to after this line.
 After the injection lines, we request an instance of
 DogsListViewModel and store it in our fragment. **subscribeToViewModel()** observes changes in the
-ViewModel ans updates the UI if required.
+viewmodel ans updates the UI if required.

 ````kotlin
 /**